On the Regulary of Reaction Systems: Preliminaries

-Under stochastic mass-action kinetics, the sum of exponents in the propensity function of a reaction is referred to as the \emph{order} of the reaction, and hence it coincides with the molecularity of that reaction.
-The maximal order of all reactions of a stochastic mass-action system $\cR$ is called the \emph{order} of $\cR$.
-For instance, second order stochastic mass-action systems are bimolecular, and \emph{termolecular} stochastic mass-action systems are of third order.
-Despite there is no distinction between order and molecularity of a reaction for a stochastic mass-action system, in general they may \emph{not} coincide, since \emph{molecularity applies to the molecular mechanism of an elementary step of a reaction while in contrast, order refers to the empirical rate law of a reaction} \cite{M67}.
+For every reaction $y\to y'\in\cR$, the sum of stoichiometric coefficients of the reactant (i.e., $\ell_1$-norm of the reactant $\|y\|_1\coloneqq\sum_{j=1}^dy_j$) is called the \emph{molecularity} of the reaction.
+If the molecularity of every reaction is no more than one/two/three, then the reaction network is called \emph{unimolecular}/\emph{bimolecular}/\emph{termolecular}, respectively. {Under mass-action kinetics, the sum of exponents in the propensity function of a reaction is referred to as the \emph{order} of the reaction, and hence it coincides with the molecularity of that reaction.
+The maximal order of all reactions of a mass-action system $\cR$ is called the \emph{order} of $\cR$.
+For instance, second-order mass-action systems are bimolecular, and \emph{termolecular} mass-action systems are of third order. {Although} there is no distinction between order and molecularity of a reaction for a mass-action system, in general they may \emph{not} coincide, since \emph{molecularity applies to the molecular mechanism of an elementary step of a reaction while in contrast, order refers to the empirical rate law of a reaction} \cite{M67}.}